-Restorative Justice is a strategy to resolve crime incidents.
-Instead of traditional courtroom prosecution, Restorative Justice repairs the harm caused by crime, including the harm to the victim and to the community, and addresses the underlying drivers of crime for the person who caused the harm.
-Restorative Justice processes engage all parties-victim, perpetrator and community-in collaboratively determining how to repair the harm.
+Restorative Justice is a strategy to resolve crime incidents, instead of traditional courtroom prosecution, by repairing the harm caused by crime, the harm to the victim and the harm to the community, and also to address the underlying drivers of crime for the person that cause the harm.
+Restorative Justice processes engage all parties, victim, perpetrator and community, in collaboratively determining how to repair the harm.
 The model pays equal attention to the crime survivor, accountability, community safety, and redirecting the individual who committed the crime to address underlying issues and become a more productive member of society.
+188